-21 Law 21 - No ball
+21 LAW 21 - NO BALL

-- 21.1 Law 21.1 (Mode of Delivery) there shall be no special agreement under Law 21.1.2 that a ball may be delivered underarm. - 21.2 Law 21.2 (Fair Delivery the Arm) and 21.3 (Ball thrown or delivered underarm action by umpires) shall be read in conjunction with the ECB Regulations for the Review of Bowlers reported with Suspected Illegal Bowling Actions.
-These regulations will be printed in a separate document and circulated to all Teams and PCA before the commencement of the 2021 competition. - 21.3 Law 21.5 (Fair delivery the feet) shall apply except that in Law 21.5.2, the third umpire shall review television replays of the bowler's front foot landing and, if he/she is satisfied that any of these three conditions have not been met, he/she shall immediately advise the bowler's end umpire who shall in turn immediately call and signal No ball.
-See Law 41.8 (Bowling of deliberate front foot No ball). - 21.4 Law 21.15 (Penalty for a No ball) shall apply except that the penalty for a No Ball will be 2 runs.
+- 21.1 Law 21.1 (Mode of Delivery) there shall be no special agreement under Law 21.1.2 that a ball may be delivered underarm. - 21.2 Law 21.2 (Fair Delivery the Arm) and 21.3 (Ball thrown or delivered underarm action by umpires) shall be read in conjunction with the ECB's Bowling Review Regulations.
+These regulations will be published in a separate document.

-In the event of the striker's end Umpire failing to call and signal No Ball when Law 28.4 (Limitation of onside fielders) has been breached, immediately the ball becomes dead the striker may draw the matter to that Umpire's attention.

-If the striker's end Umpire is able to verify the breach he/she shall call and signal No Ball.
-If the striker's end Umpire is unable to verify the breach then he/she shall confirm that the events of the delivery shall be unchanged.
+- 21.3 Law 21.5 (Fair delivery the feet) shall apply except that in Law 21.5.2, the third umpire shall review television replays of the bowler's front foot landing and, if they are satisfied that any of these three conditions have not been met, they shall immediately advise the bowler's end umpire who shall in turn immediately call and signal No ball.
+See Law 41.8 (Bowling of deliberate front foot No ball). - 21.4 Law 21.15 (Penalty for a No ball) shall apply except that the penalty for a No Ball will be 2 runs. - 21.5 In the event of the striker's end umpire failing to call and signal No Ball when Law 28.4 (Limitation of onside fielders) has been breached, immediately the ball becomes dead the striker may draw the matter to that umpire's attention. - 21.6 If the striker's end umpire is able to verify the breach they shall call and signal No Ball.
+If the striker's end umpire is unable to verify the breach then they shall confirm that the events of the delivery shall be unchanged. - 21.7 Law 21.10 (Ball bouncing over head height of striker) shall not apply.
+(See Playing Condition 41.3.4).

-21.5 Free Hit after a No Ball
+21.8 Free Hit after a No Ball

-In addition to 21.1 above, the delivery following a no ball shall be a free hit for whichever batter is facing it.
-Note that this applies for all modes of No ball with the exception of a short-pitched delivery that passes or would have passed clearly over head-height of the striker standing upright at the popping crease.
-For the avoidance of doubt, a free hit shall be applied for a No ball that is called in respect of a breach of Hundred playing condition 41.3.1.

-If the delivery for the free hit is not a legitimate delivery (any kind of no ball or a wide ball), then the next delivery will become a free hit for whichever batter is facing it.

-For any free hit, the striker can be dismissed only under the circumstances that apply for a no ball even if the delivery for the free hit is called wide ball.

-Field changes are not permitted for free hit deliveries unless there is a change of striker or the No Ball was the result of a field restriction breach in which case the field may be changed to the extent of correcting the breach.
-However, in all circumstances, any fielder within 15 yards of the striker may retreat to a position on the same line no more than 15 yards from the striker.

-The Umpires will signal a free hit by (after the normal No Ball signal) extending one arm straight upwards and moving it in a circular motion.
+- 21.8.1 In addition to 21.4 above, the delivery following a no ball shall be a free hit for whichever batter is facing it. - 21.8.2 If the delivery for the free hit is not a legitimate delivery (any kind of no ball or a wide ball), then the next delivery will become a free hit for whichever batter is facing it. - 21.8.3 For any free hit, the striker can be dismissed only under the circumstances that apply for a no ball even if the delivery for the free hit is called wide ball. - 21.8.4 Field changes are not permitted for free hit deliveries unless there is a change of striker or the No Ball was the result of a field restriction breach in which case the field may be changed to the extent of correcting the breach.
+However, in all circumstances, any fielder within 15 yards of the striker may retreat to a position on the same line no more than 15 yards from the striker. - 21.8.5 The umpires will signal a free hit by (after the normal No Ball signal) extending one arm straight upwards and moving it in a circular motion.

-22 Law 22 - Wide ball
+22 LAW 22 - WIDE BALL